caden147/tic-tac-toe-game/README.md

 * Chat message response: a text message protocol with type code 9 sending a text message to the desired recipient.

-Meeting notes:
-- Have game moves by single bytes (1-9)

-- Join game have one field: game ID

-- Assign on the server side: player numbers as they connect

-- Quit game: "q" (type code only)

-- Sign in message (username/password)

-- Account creation message (username/password)

-- Single string chat protocol

-- Game creation protocol (username with the person you want to be able to join)

 ## Technologies Used
 * Python
 * Sockets